 You should and you should start before they’re born!

 The problem is that parents start saving two or three years before their children go to college when the time is not on their side.

 Just like your retirement savings, the earlier you start, the more time your investment will grow.
 This is especially true if the funds are invested in stocks.

-In my case, I started a 529 account for each of my kids as soon my wife told me that she’s pregnant.
-As a result, we now have over $100,000 saved for my two children.
+In our case, we started a 529 account for each of our kids as soon my wife told me that she’s pregnant.
+As a result, we now have over $200,000 saved for our two children.

 The results speak for themselves.